A happy group of students with diverse disabilities smile for the camera

 Are students able to live and work over the summer in the housing?
 No

 Are campus meal plans available?
-No
+Yes

 Are on campus food options available?
 Yes